axiom-data-science/sccoos-sass-calibration/sass/README.md

 * Some of the tests might not be needed, but I'm paranoid something will slip through.

-## Converting to float
+### Converting to float

 To convert temperature to a float, the `#` must be removed.
 Originally, I use this:
 ```
 data[start_column] = data[start_column].str.replace('#', '')
 ```
-but then a Stearn's Whard file showed up with Issue #3.
+but then a Stearn's Wharf file showed up with Issue #3.
 Instead, I had to brutally restrict to just digits:
 ```
 data[start_column].replace(regex=True, inplace=True, to_replace=r'[^0-9.\-]', value=r'')
 ```

-## Undocumented change in instrument set
+## Undocumented change in time format

-There's a file for SIO where the date/time format changes in the middle of a file!
+The date/time format of these data changes in the middle of the file!

 ```
 2016-03-03T00:07:40Z,172.16.117.233,time out